agoodloe/LDunnDistributedTM/ContinuousConsistency.md

 ## Layout of this document

-This memo focuses on two (prima facie unrelated) notions of continuous consistency developed in the literature.
+This document proceeds in multiple layers, generally proceeding from examining lower-level details (memory models and network protocols) to higher-level ones (database replication and application-level data fusion).
+A common albeit fairly abstract theme is to emphasize notions of *continuity*---preferring to make fine-tined, balanced tradeoffs where possible, in order to build systems that offer a favorable balance of desirable properties while accommodating a range of unfavorable real-world behavior.
 This document aims to be reasonably self-contained and readable to a broad technical audience.
 It is laid out as follows.

 Section \ref{sec:background} provides a high-level introduction to distributed systems and memory consistency models.
 We define two